vega/vega-lite/site/docs/view/size.md

 ### Specifying Responsive Width and Height

-The top-level `width` and/or `height` property can be set to `container` indicating that the width and/or height of the plot should be the same as its container.
+The top-level `width` and/or `height` properties can be set to `container` indicating that the width and/or height of the plot should be the same as its surrounding container.
 The `width` and `height` can be set independently, for example, you can have responsive `width` and fixed `height` by setting `width` to `container` and `height` to a number.

 After setting `width` or `height` to `container`, you need to make sure that the container's width or height is determined outside the plot.
 For example, the container can be a `<div>` element that has style `width: 100%; height: 300px`.
+When the container is not available or its size is not defined (e.g., in server-side rendering), width/height default to `config.view.continuousWidth` and `config.view.continuousHeight`.

 <span class="vl-example vl-example-responsive" data-name="bar_size_responsive"></span>